opmerking/bach-gen/README.md

 Full results, interpretation, and discussion are in the [report](report.pdf).

-This work was completed as Assignment 3 for the course Generative Artificial Intelligence (IM1412) at the Open Universiteit and received a grade of **9.0/10**.
+This work was completed as Assignment 3 for the course Generative Artificial Intelligence (IM1412) at the Open University of the Netherlands, and received a grade of **9.0/10**.